(by I.Poliakov and V.Semin)

 The CCM/MBFGE library consists of two parts: CCM library and MBFGE library.
 First part includes cases set on one domain grids to run with CCM solver.
 Most of the cases included in it are set to be simulated either with CCM solver, or PHOENICS staggered solver (to chose the latter, user should set PIL variable LCCM defined in Q1 to FALSE).
 The MBFGE-library includes cases set on multiblock grids (including grids with fine grid/grids embedding).
 These cases can be run with MBFGE solver.
 It is recommended to the user to study them not only as examples of MBFGE solver activation, but as the examples of the MBFGE grid generation.

-The CCM/MBFGE library includes the 'macro' case F150, which contains PIL commands to activate solution for collocated covariant velocity projections.
-This case can be loaded in Q1, after setting NX, NY and/or NZ greater than 1 as appropriate, by the following PIL commands:
+Along with cases set for some CFD problems, the CCM/MBFGE library includes the case (case F150), which is essentially the set of PIL commands to activate solution for collocated covariant velocity projections (or CCM/MBFGE methods).
+This case can be loaded in Q1 by the following PIL commands:

 Both CCM and staggered PHOENICS solvers are based on structured computational grids.
 They can employ grids of three distinct kinds, namely:

 The details of the grid specification, as well as grid generation using SATELLITE can be found under appropriate entries of PHOENICS manuals (TR100, TR200 and TR219) and encyclopedia.
-In addition to SATELLITE, user may also employ any other available to him grid generator to build BFC grids in XYZ-format.
+In addition to SATELLITE, user may also employ any other available to him grid generator to build BFC grids.
+That alternative grid generator must be able to create grid file in XYZ-format.

 NOTE !, that at the surfaces defined as a LINK (details see below) all cells has to be connected in the same way, i.e. either one-to -one, or one-to-two, or one-to-three, etc..
 If it is desirable to have regions with different connections along the same common surface, user should introduce several LINKs instead of one.